lilyenan/lilyenan.github.io/projects/site-revamp.md

  - help expand the site as she spoke of adding bar and food services in the upcoming year

 Aloha on the Rocks:
- - make the site more professional looking, it's looking a bit silly
+ - make the site more professional looking
  - images and logos on the site are either good quality or blurry, want to make it consistent
  - the formatting of the review page
  - update the information to make the site more current